hsinghanandi/TMDB-API-website/README.md

 # TMDB-api
 Implementation of TMDB API to fetch &amp; show movies data based on their Titles, Actors &amp; Genres.

 This was my Term1 project for my Post-Graduate Program, where I practiced the implementation of APIs and have come up with this product.
+This was made back in April 2021.
 I have used TMDB’s API to fetch data from their server and show them on my website.

 I have made this website from scratch and being a developer, I’ve tried to implement the best of my design skills.
 I made a gorgeous card-style layout for my website, with a minimal look and feel to it.